selbekk/selbekk-io/README.md

 # selbekk.io

-My web site, based on Next and Sanity.
+My web site, based on Remix and Sanity.

 ## Development

 Clone and install dependencies with npm, and start a local dev server with `npm run dev`.

 The repo is split in two - a `studio` folder and a `web` folder.
 The `studio` folder contains all schema and plugin code for our CMS - Sanity.
-The `web` folder contains the NextJS site that generates the web site.
+The `web` folder contains the Remix site that generates the web site.

 ## Deployment